StijnGit21/ChangeBunchOfFiles/README.md

 with this Python code it is possible to change the meta data of all pictures in a folder.

 make a config.json file in wich you put your configuration.
-It should be formatted just like example.configjson.
+It should be formatted just like example.config.json.